roadrunner-server/docs/plugins/centrifuge.md

 official [Centrifugo proto API](https://github.com/centrifugal/centrifugo/blob/master/internal/apiproto/api.proto).
 Official documentation available [here](https://centrifugal.dev/docs/server/server_api#grpc-api)

+### Proxy events

+With the incoming payload, RoadRunner also adds the type of the proxied request to the headers before sending it to the PHP worker.
+The key in the headers is called `type`.
+Here is the complete list of types supported by RoadRunner:

+- `connect`: Connect proxy request.
+- `refresh`: Refresh proxy request.
+- `subscribe`: Subscribe proxy request.
+- `publish`: Publish proxy request.
+- `rpc`: RPC proxy request.
+- `subrefresh`: Subscription refres proxy request.
+- `notifychannelstate`: Notify channel state proxy request.

 ## Metrics

 RoadRunner has a [metrics plugin](../lab/metrics.md) that provides metrics for the Centrifuge plugin, which can be used